CS 294-277, Robots That Learn (Fall 2024)

 Note: since the lecture content does not necessarily align with lecture title, each scribe is only required to cover the time slot they have signed up for.

-Midterm: About two-thirds into the semseter we will have a mid-term exam based on questions sourced from the weekly reading assignments.
+Midterm: During the first hour of our 11/18 class, we will have a mid-term exam based on questions sourced from the weekly reading assignments so far.
+A total of about 30 multiple-choice questions will be given.
 One 8.5”x11”, double-sided cheat sheet will be permitted.

 ❗Assignment Deadlines